 You might also be interested in:

-Leimo is the world-leader in home-based Hair Regrowth treatments and is on a mission to help millions of people put hair loss behind them.
+Leimo is the world-leader in home-based Hair Loss Treatments and is on a mission to help millions of people put hair loss behind them.
 Regrow your hair today in the privacy and convenience of your own home and join our other satisfied users.